tommywalkie/gauntlet/core/README.md

   }
   /* To get the file content, currently needed for the compiler */
   readFileSync: (path: string | URL) => Uint8Array
-  /* To walk a folder and list items */
+  /* To walk a folder and list items, should support relative paths */
   walkSync: (currentPath: string) => IterableIterator<{
     path: string,
     name: string;